Complex variational autoencoders admit K\"ahler structure: Notation and conventions

 We will use notation $\dagger$ to denote a Hermitian transpose $X_{ij}^{\dagger} = \overline{X}_{ji}$, $\overline{z}$ to denote the complex conjugate of $z$. $h$ will denote some notion, since we will subsequently use indices and variants, of a Hermitian metric. $z$ will denote a point in the latent space.
 We will use notation

 to denote the complex Hessian with Dolbeault operators, i.e. it is a differential operator on smooth sections.
+We will moreover denote

+to be the complex Hessian, since $\partial \overline{\partial} f $ often denotes a $(1,1)$-form.
 We will use $\Psi$ to denote the (positive) quadratic form in the exponent of a Gaussian density.
 In general, our notation is mostly standard.
 For the remainder of our work, we will assume the mixed derivative

 are the Wirtinger derivatives and $\mu$ is a mean vector (we are not saying all mixed Hessians vanish).
+We will show this is empirically supported in Appendix \ref{app:additional_figures}, Figures \ref{fig:hii_hist}, \ref{fig:first_deriv_hist}.
+In particular, we find our architectures work well with this criterion.
+We specifically do not restrict our decoder to be holomorphic since it is well known a real-valued function that is holomorphic over a connected and open domain is constant due to the Cauchy-Riemann equations.
 In practice, we will compute Wirtinger derivatives using real-valued surrogates in our VAEs for simplicity reasons.
 For complex integration, we will use the fact that complex integration has an equivalent form over $\mathbb{R}^{p}$